Updated May 4, 2019.

 The first is Etsy.
 Sports teams, comic strips, and cartoons all license their images and logos, but how often do you see a stitched keychain of an NFL logo?
 Too often.
 Every single one of these is a violation.
 Possibly, but not necessarily, you could make one for yourself, but you cannot sell it.
 The NFL charges big bucks to license the logos and does prosecute.

 A bigger concern is the needlepoint canvases I’m seeing.
-While schools can’t license their school colors, every school that is in the NCAA has licensed their logo.
+While schools can’t license their school colors, every school that is in the NCAA has licensed their logo through them.
 Is that cute canvas you bought with the Cal bear on it properly licensed?
 Is your Yankees canvas licensed?

 Works of art are often licensed to by museums and trusts.
 Yet I see shady companies taking licensed works and selling them illegally.
 I see companies even stealing properly licensed images off other companies’ web sites and selling them.
 I see big name designers taking images by an artist they did not license and selling them.